1Conan/tsschecker/README.md

 # About Nonces:
 A [Nonce](https://wikipedia.org/wiki/Cryptographic_nonce) ("Number-used-ONCE") is a randomly generated value that is used to randomize apple's signed hash blobs.

-it is created by the device with a nonce seed (generator) and then hashes that seed to create the nonce.<br/>On arm64e devices the nonce is also encrypted with the device's UID Key, see "Nonce Entangling" for more details.
+it is created by the device with a nonce seed (generator) and then hashes that seed to create the nonce.<br/>On arm64e devices, nonce generation works a bit differently, see "Nonce Entangling" for more details.

 ## Recommended nonce-seeds (Generators) for saving tickets:
 * `0xbd34a880be0b53f3` // default on the [Electra](https://coolstar.org/electra/), [Chimera](https://chimera.coolstar.org/) and [Odyssey](https://theodyssey.dev/) jailbreak apps.